-Hi, and thanks for visiting the IFIP 9.5 Website.
-This is the home of the Working Group on Virtuality and Society, that is part of Technical Committee 9, on ICT and Society, of the International Federation of Information Processing (IFIP).
+Hi, and thanks for visiting our website.
+This is the home of the Working Group (WG) on ‘Our Digital Lives’, that is part of Technical Committee 9 (TC9), on ICT and Society, of the International Federation of Information Processing (IFIP).

 IFIP Mission Statement